 The oral exam is individual and each student must be able to defend the entire project.

-3. Formel requirements
+3. Formal requirements

-The student must have passed all previous exams, including the internship exam, to be permitted to complete the Bachelor project.
+The student must have passed all previous exams, including the internship exam, to be permitted to complete the final exam project.